torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 python ./scripts/run_workflow.py --OSD ### --run
 ```

-This command will download the ISA file for the relevant study, create runsheet(s) for Illumina amplicon sequencing assays from the study, download the raw read files to `./raw_reads/` and set up the configuration files before executing the workflow.
+This approach processes data from the NASA GeneLab Open Science Data Repository (OSDR).
+Upon execution, the command downloads the OSD/GLDS ISA file, which contains the necessary metadata for creating a runsheet.
+It will then create the runsheet, download the raw read files listed in the runsheet into `./raw_reads/` and prepare the necessary configuration files before executing the workflow using the default Snakemake run command.

 <br>